2025 Solar Incentives Guide for East Hanover, NJ - Tax Credits & Rebates

 • Tax Credits: Tax credits are dollar-for-dollar reductions that lower the amount of income tax you owe the government.
 (This is different from a tax deduction.)

 • Net Metering: Be sure to speak with your East Hanover utility company about signing a net metering agreement.
-This allows you to receive credit towards your utility bill every month for the value of excess energy your solar panels generate.
+This allows you to get a credit towards your utility bill every month for the value of excess energy generated by your solar panels.
 You may receive either a dollar-for-dollar credit or a percentage of the value.

 Best Regional Coverage